 - Towel - It should be dry and fluffy.
 You can warm it slightly before bath time, but make sure it's not too hot!

 - A soft washcloth - You will need it for cleaning the cat's face.

 - A couple of cotton balls - These will go into the cat's ears.

-Get the cat out of the tub and wrap it in the towel.
-Keep the cat in a warm and draft-free room until she is completely dry.
-Some owners use blow dryers to dry the cat, but if the cat shows signs of alarm just leave her to dry naturally.
-If you do use a blow dryer, use the lowest setting and do not get it too close to the cat.
-Never blow air directly at the cat's face.
+- Drying Off: Lift your cat from the tub and wrap them in the towel.
+Keep them in a warm, draft-free room until dry.
+Some use a blow dryer but if your cat is uneasy, air drying is best.
+If you do use a dryer, keep it on the lowest setting and never point it directly at your cat's face.

 Remember, the key to a successful cat bath is patience.
 Maintain a calm demeanor and speak in soothing tones throughout the process.
 If done with care, bath times can become a stress-free experience for you and your cat.